-ITEMS SHOULD BE DISCARDED SAFELY AND ANY ITEM CONTAMINATED WITH BLOOD DISPOSED OF IN A SEALED PLASTIC BAG should be taken to see either their GP or to A&E by the parents or by school staff.
+ITEMS SHOULD BE DISCARDED SAFELY AND ANY ITEMS CONTAMINATED WITH BLOOD DISPOSED OF IN A SEALED PLASTIC BAG a child remains unconscious or fits, an ambulance will be called immediately and the parents contacted.
+If a child suffers from any of the following symptoms, medical advice must be sought and, if advised, the child should be taken to see either their GP or to A&E by the parents or by school staff.